infumap/infumap/docs/deployment/raspberry-pi.md

     df -k

-The Raspberry Pi 5 kit comes with a 32 Gb flash drive.
-If you are using this, a 16Gb encrypted volume is appropriate.
+The Raspberry Pi 5 kit comes with a 32 GB flash drive.
+If you are using this, a 16 GB encrypted volume is appropriate.
-In `/root`, create this file with random data:
+In `/home/pi`, create this file with random data:

-    dd if=/dev/urandom of=enc_volume.img bs=1M count=16384 status=progress
+    sudo dd if=/dev/urandom of=/home/pi/enc_volume.img bs=1M count=16384 status=progress

 Format this file as a LUKS container:

-    sudo cryptsetup luksFormat enc_volume.img
+    sudo cryptsetup luksFormat /home/pi/enc_volume.img

 Open the container:

-    sudo cryptsetup luksOpen enc_volume.img infuvol
+    sudo cryptsetup luksOpen /home/pi/enc_volume.img infuvol

 Create a filesystem: